tripolskypetr/node-ollama-agent-swarm/README.md

 ## Main concept

-1. Several chat sessions called agents [execute tool calling](https://ollama.com/blog/tool-support)
+1. Several chat sessions called agents [execute tool calling](https://ollama.com/blog/tool-support).
+Each agent can use diffrent model, for example, [mistral 7b](https://ollama.com/library/mistral) for small talk, [nemotron](https://ollama.com/library/nemotron) for business conversation

 2. The agent swarm navigate messages to the active chat session for each `WebSocket` by using `clientId` url parameter